StockholmUniversityRDMteam/2024-12-02-CarpentryStockholmTrio/index.md

 {% endcomment %}

-Of the below setup instructions for this workshop you will essentially only need to care for those regarding Python, for which we will use Jupyter Lab / Jupyter Notebook.
+Of the below setup instructions for this workshop you will essentially only need to care about those regarding Python, for which we will use Jupyter Lab / Jupyter Notebook.

 <strong>KTH Windows</strong> KTH Windows users can find Anaconda in the Software center.